 Tel: +44 (0)1782 734800

-If you have any questions about the disciplinary process, please contact Student Appeals, Complaints and Conduct Team.
+If you have any questions about the appeals process, please contact Student Appeals, Complaints and Conduct Team.

-Please note that the Student Appeals, Complaints and Conduct Team is working remotely.
-As a result appeals forms and supporting evidence should be emailed to firstname.lastname@example.org.
+The appeal should be emailed to the Student Appeals, Complaints and Conduct Team .
+In order to assist the team in processing appeals as quickly as possible, please send your email to firstname.lastname@example.org.
 Please note that appeals will only be accepted electronically if they have been emailed from your Keele email account.